 Joel M. Rubenstein

-With Janet, Janet & Suggs, Mr. Rubenstein’s most recent toxic hazard case involves the representation of plaintiffs in Spears et al. v.
+With Janet, Janet & Suggs, LLC, Mr. Rubenstein’s most recent toxic hazard case involves the representation of plaintiffs in Spears et al. v.
 Chrysler et al., an environmental class action concerning a plume of contaminated groundwater that has caused vapor intrusion to hundreds of properties in Dayton, Ohio.
 Mr. Rubenstein also represents plaintiffs in Sher, et al. v.
 Raytheon Company, et al., an environmental class action lawsuit seeking damages on behalf of property owners and individuals who have been exposed to contaminants such as trichloroethylene, vinyl chloride and 1,4-dioxane through groundwater contamination from a Raytheon plant in St. Petersburg, Florida.

 Mr. Rubenstein spent the majority of the previous decade at one of Wall Street’s most prestigious law firms where he represented hedge funds, private equity funds and Fortune 500 companies in a variety of matters.
 Mr. Rubenstein also spent part of the previous decade serving as a pro bono trial attorney for the New York City Law Department, Manhattan Tort Division.
 Mr. Rubenstein’s cases have been covered by The Dayton Daily News, The St. Petersburg Times, The Associated Press, Reuters, and other television, radio and print media nationwide.